 Hey, you never know what could happen.
 Some carriers don’t include this part in their regular homeowners insurance, so it’s always important to consult your agent about if you’re covered and how much you’re covered for.

 When that light summer breeze gets a little too aggressive in the form of hurricanes, tornadoes, or cyclones, your insurance can help you cover the cost of repairs to both the outside and inside of the house if the storm suddenly makes a new door or window.
 Keep in mind, though, that in the event of a hurricane or heavy rain, your normal HO-3 plan will not cover flooding from surface water that’s been on the ground.

 When rain acquires the strange ability to clobber your property in the form of ice chunks, your perils insurance can help you plug up the holes.
 Just make sure you skip out on the hailstorm show through an open window – homeowners insurance won’t cover any internal damage caused by hail that enters through an existing opening in your home.

 Riots & Civil Commotions

-Anything from balloons to helicopters to airplanes to spacecraft to self-propelled missiles is included in this part of your homeowners policy.
-So yes, if part of a UFO crash lands into your roof, don’t worry, you’re protected.
+Anything from balloons to helicopters to airplanes to spacecraft to self-propelled missiles could be included in this part of your homeowners policy.
+So yes, if part of a UFO crash lands into your roof, don’t worry, you might be protected.
 (At least from the damages.)

 When in doubt, your insurance policy declaration page will tell you what is covered by your insurance and/or if you have Named Peril or All Perils insurance.